-According to the Bank for International Settlements, Singapore is ranked among the countries with the highest level of cash in circulation in relation to GDP – at 9.8% in 2017.
-More surprisingly, the cash in circulation/GDP ratio has increased steadily over the past decade as has the value of card payments in relation to GDP as illustrated in the chart below.
+According to the Bank for International Settlements, Singapore is ranked among the countries with the highest level of The value (or number of units) of the banknotes and coins in circulation within an economy.
+Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in circulation outside the Monetary Financial Institutions (MFI), as stated in the consolidated balance sheet of the MFIs, which means that the cash issued and held by the MFIs has been subtracted (“cash reserves”).
+Cash in circulation does not include the balance of the central bank’s own banknot...
+More in relation to GDP – at 9.8% in 2017.
+More surprisingly, the Money in physical form such as banknotes and coins.
+More in circulation/GDP ratio has increased steadily over the past decade as has the value of card payments in relation to GDP as illustrated in the chart below.

 The government has been promoting the development and adoption of digital payments as one of the pillars of its ‘Smart Nation’ strategy where “people will be more empowered to live meaningful and fulfilled lives, enabled seamlessly by technology, offering exciting opportunities for all” according to the Smart Nation website.
 The Singapore Payments Roadmap estimates that 60% of consumer payments were settled in cash in 2016 and recommends measures to reduce cash usage.
 In a 2018 speech to the Association of Banks, Minister for Education Ong Ye Kung said Singapore’s aim is not to be a cashless society, but to use less cash and more e-payments.